 Small cell and non-small cell are the two main types of lung cancer.
 There are several key differences, including the outlook.

 Smoking is a major risk factor for both types.
-Of those who receive a diagnosis of small cell lung cancer, 95% have a history of smoking.
+Of those who receive a diagnosis of small cell lung cancer,

 Some types are more aggressive than others, but generally, small cell cancer is more aggressive than non-small cell lung cancer.